 I Know What You Want To Ask – Do You Have To Do It In The Morning?

 It is best.
-When you first wake up you still have some of the slower sleepy brainwaves going around your brain which means your rational waking brain hasn’t kicked in yet.
-This makes it a great time to write – also you will probably record your dreams and creative ideas that came out of sleeping.
+When you first wake up you still have some of the slower sleepy brainwaves going around your brain which means your rational ‘awake’ brain hasn’t kicked in yet.
+This makes it a great time to write.
+Also you will probably record your dreams and creative ideas that came out of sleeping.

 However, you can do it anytime.
 If you forget or can’t do it first thing, make time later in the day.

 Also, do it by hand (if you’re physically able) with good old-fashioned pen (or pencil) and paper.
-When we write by hand it activates different parts of the brain as opposed to typing on to a keyboard.
+When we write by hand it activates different parts of the brain as opposed to typing with a keyboard.

 It’s not just me, the feedback I have had from clients and friends, about this activity is amazing.